CatherineTrevor/gothenburg-netball/README.md

 To deploy the pages to Github Pages, from the Github repository, the following steps were taken:

 1. Log onto [Github](http://github.com).
-2. From the list of repositories, select CatherineTrevor/gothenburg-netball.
+2. From the list of repositories, select **CatherineTrevor/gothenburg-netball**.
-3. From the menu bar, select Settings.
+3. From the menu bar, select **Settings**.
-4. Stay on this page and scroll down to Source.
+4. Stay on this page and scroll down to **Source**.
-5. Select Master branch and click save.
+5. Select **Master branch** and click **save**.
 5. Wait a few minutes: the live link can be retrieved from the top of the page.

 ## How to run this project locally

 1. Log onto [Github](http://github.com): create an account if required.
-2. From the list of repositories, select CatherineTrevor/gothenburg-netball.
+2. From the list of repositories, select **CatherineTrevor/gothenburg-netball**.
-3. Click "Code" dropdown within the menu above the commits.
+3. Click the **"Code"** dropdown within the menu above the commits.
 4. Copy the URL address, or Download ZIP and save locally.
 5. Using your chosen IDE, copy the URL within the CLI.
-6. Alternatively, select "Open with Github Desktop".
+6. Alternatively, select **"Open with Github Desktop"**.

 # Credits:

 ## Content:
 - [Good reads](https://www.goodreads.com/author/quotes/6419544.Shanti) - the quote on
 [photo gallery](https://catherinetrevor.github.io/gothenburg-netball/photos.html) page
-- [Netball Sweden](https://www.netball.se/origin-of-netball) -source of basic netball info, and information about the origin of netball
+- [Netball Sweden](https://www.netball.se/origin-of-netball) - source of basic netball info, and information about the origin of netball
-- [Play Simple Netball](https://www.simplenetball.co.uk/rules/) - used to verify my own knowledge of the rules, to ensure what I was writing was correct
+- [Play Simple Netball](https://www.simplenetball.co.uk/rules/) - the list of players and their roles has been taken from this site.
+I also used it to verify my own knowledge of the rules, to ensure what I was writing was correct
-- [Netball court illustration](assets/images/court-layout) - I drew this myself using Microsoft Powerpoint and saved as a jpg, based on my own knowledge
+- [Netball court illustration](assets/images/court-layout.jpg) - I drew this myself using Microsoft Powerpoint and saved as a jpg, based on my own knowledge
 - [Committee member quotes](https://catherinetrevor.github.io/gothenburg-netball/contact.html) - all quotes are purely fictional, written by me

 All other content has been written by me.